vitessio/website/content/en/docs/11.0/reference/vreplication/migrate.md

 * Target vtctld/vttablet processes must reach EACH source vttablet's grpc port.
     * You can limit your source vttablet's to just the replicas by using the `-tablet_types` option when creating the migration.

-If you're migrating a keyspace from a production system, you may want to target a replica to reduce your load on the primary vtablets.
+If you're migrating a keyspace from a production system, you may want to target a replica to reduce your load on the primary vttablets.
 This will also assist you in reducing the number of network considerations you need to make.

 ```
 Migrate -all -tablet_types "REPLICA" -source <mount name>.<source keyspace> Create <workflow identifier>